martinthomson/quic-tls/draft-thomson-quic-tls.md

   {{pre-handshake-protected}}).

-## QUIC-Specific Extensions {#quic-extensions}
+## QUIC Extension {#quic_parameters}

-A client describes characteristics of the transport protocol it intends to conduct with the server in a new QUIC-specific extensions in its ClientHello.
+A client describes characteristics of the transport protocol it intends to conduct with the server in a new QUIC-specific extension in its ClientHello.
 The server uses this information to determine whether it wants to continue the connection, request source address validation, or reject the connection.
 Having this information unencrypted permits this check to occur prior to committing the